Canappeco/demo/README.md

-# demo
+# MySQLdemo
-A demo based on Nodejs, having some easy function.
+A demo based on Nodejs.Express, having some easy SQL function.